If you’re among the 73% of Michigan homeowners, reroofing your house is—or will be—on your to-do list. But how do you reroof a house in Michigan?

 Missing a DIY roofing step can be catastrophic for a homeowner.
 While some lessons are learned the hard way, reroofing a house doesn’t have to be one of them.

-How to Reroof a House
+How to Decide To Reroof Your House

 Now knowing how to reroof a house, you might be wondering if you need a full replacement or just a repair.
 While it’s possible to add a layer of shingles to an existing layer, it’s not advised.
 Achieving the full benefits of reroofing means committing to hitting reset.